 It goes without saying, housing associations are under the cosh.
-With a severe housing shortage and the uncertainty of Brexit looming; action needs to be taken now to enable housing associations to operate more self-sufficiently.
+With a severe housing shortage and the uncertainty of the housing market; action needs to be taken now to enable housing associations to operate more self-sufficiently.

 Housing associations are under resourced and with rent and funding cuts happening consistently; they’re also under financed.
 Quickly, housing associations are starting to realise the role that digital will play in creating an organisation that’s able to do more, with less.
 Digital transformation presents many opportunities for housing associations, enabling them to get the ball back in their court.
 With one of them being the technology to help introduce self-serve.

 You know those machines in supermarkets where you’re able to scan your own products; greatly improved since they were first introduced.

 – any supermarket self-serve machine when it was first implemented.

 But now, the technology has moved on and is operating to make supermarket checkouts more efficient and get shoppers in and out as quickly as possible.
 Evolving still, it looks like smartphone applications are set to replace self-serve checkouts eventually, demonstrating the development of the technology.

 And increasingly, we’re starting to see self-serve become more prevalent in other businesses.
 Chatbots, Conversational AI, Web Real-Time Communications (WebRTC), they all help increase efficiency and the speed customer service enquiries are dealt with.
 Some solutions may not even require the intervention of a human.

 You might think implementing self-serve in your housing association is a choice, however you’d be wrong to assume this.
 Customer expectations and trends are changing and it’s something housing cannot afford to ignore.

 Customers expect all businesses in every industry to achieve ‘digital parity’.
 Essentially being able to offer all the advantages and be easy to do business with, as the best of what your customer has encountered online and in self-service solutions.